-Transfer of Credit:
+Transfer of Credits

-Acceptance of graduate credits from another institution outside the University System may not exceed six semester hours, and is subject to approval by the Committee on Graduate Studies.
+Acceptance of graduate credits from another institution, except The University of Texas or one of its branches, may not exceed six semester hours, and is subject to approval by the departmental Committee on Graduate Studies.
+Graduate credit is never granted for courses taken by extension.

-Undergraduate Students Taking Work for Graduate Credit:
+Undergraduate Students Taking Work for Graduate Credit

-An undergraduate student who lacks no more than twelve semester hours of the requirements for the bachelor's degree may, upon application to the Dean, take courses for graduate credit.
+An undergraduate student who lacks no more than twelve semester hours of the requirements for a bachelor's degree may, upon petition to the Dean, take courses for graduate credit.